metafy-social/python-scripts/CONTRIBUTING.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Code Standards
+- Every addressed issue solution must be within its own folder.
+- Every folder must contain a README.md file with the problem statement and guides to run your code.
+- Put requirements.txt file in the folder if the solution requires any external libraries.
+- The code must be written in Python 3.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of